 Honorary societies such as Phi Beta Kappa or discipline-specific societies are independent, national organizations that recognize outstanding academic achievement.
 Qualified students receive invitations to join.
 It’s a genuine honor to receive an invitation, and you should consider it seriously; if you have questions about the benefits of joining, contact the campus chapter representative or one of your advisors.

 Yes.
 Honors supports students who are presenting their work at disciplinary academic or professional conferences – the same ones attended by faculty.
-In general, we do not fund student travel to undergraduate conferences.
-If you've been accepted to present undergraduate research, creative, or professional work at a conference, contact Kate Hanson to apply for funds.

 The four components of good standing in Honors are grades, academic integrity & student conduct, progress through Honors requirements, and the thesis project.